(Reuters) - The debate over U.S. healthcare reform is full of terms familiar to lawmakers and lobbyists but often obscure to the public.

 A nonprofit, membership-owned medical insurance plan.
 Premiums are collected from members to pay for health expenses of the group.
-The Senate Finance Committee included provisions and start-up money for health cooperatives in its health reform bill.
-The idea was offered as an alternative to a proposed new government-run health insurance plan that would compete with private insurers.
-Liberal Democrats say the co-ops would be too weak to compete with private insurers, but the idea has attracted support from centrist Democrats.
+Both the Senate and House included provisions and start-up money for health cooperatives.
+The idea was first offered in the Senate as an alternative to a proposed new government-run health insurance plan that would compete with private insurers.
+Liberal Democrats say the co-ops would be too weak to compete effectively with private insurers, but the idea attracted support from centrist Democrats.

 * Doughnut hole:

 A gap in coverage for prescription drugs under the Medicare government health plan for the elderly.
 The gap changes every year.
 In 2009, beneficiaries pay 100 percent of drug costs after $2,700 is spent.
 Coverage begins again after beneficiaries spend a total $4,350 out of pocket.
 Legislation being considered aims to close that coverage gap.

 Both the Senate and House bills would create new marketplaces called exchanges where individuals without employer-sponsored health plans and small businesses can shop for health insurance coverage.
 Insurers offering products in the exchange would have to meet minimum coverage requirements set by the government.